camunda/camunda-docs-manual/content/reference/dmn11/decision-table/hit-policy.md

 results of the evaluation of a decision table consist of.

 The hit policy is set in the `hitPolicy` attribute on the `decisionTable` XML element.
-If no hit policy is set then the default hit policy `UNIQUE` is used.
+If no hit policy is set, then the default hit policy `UNIQUE` is used.

 ```xml
 <definitions xmlns="http://www.omg.org/spec/DMN/20151101/dmn.xsd" id="definitions" name="definitions" namespace="http://camunda.org/schema/1.0/dmn">